inductiva/inductiva/docs-sources/how-it-works/tasks/tasks-execution.md

 task.download_outputs()
 ```

-> Note: The `wait()` method is resilient to local interruptions.
+> **Note**: The `wait()` method is resilient to local interruptions.
 Your remote simulation will continue running even if your Python script is terminated.

 ### Parallel Execution Workflow